openmobilityfoundation/mobility-data-specification/mobility-data-specification.md

 | `prior_service_area` | UUID | Optional | If exists, the UUID of the prior service area. |
 | `replacement_service_area` | UUID | Optional | If exists, the UUID of the service area that replaced this one |

-# Transportation 2.0 Technical Specification v0.2
+# Mobility Data Specification v0.2

 This specification contains a collection of RESTful Application Program Interfaces (API's) used to specify the digital relationship between mobility as a service operators and the city of Los Angeles.

-* Authors: Hunter Owens, Jose Elias, Marcel Porras, John Ellis, Todd Petersen
+* Authors: LADOT

 * Date: 23 May 2018